redis-developer/speedup-slowapp-with-redis-di/README.md

 - Create a custom `rdi-values.yaml` for Helm deployment
 - Install RDI using Helm with the generated values

-> 💡 **Tip**: The script has a 5-minute wait strategy for most of the resources created.
+The script has a 5-minute wait strategy for most of the resources created.
 If some resource takes more than 5 minutes, the script will halt.
 If this happens, don't worry.
 Just execute the script again, and it will pick up where it left off.

 To monitor the deployment: